 Community Health Center Inc. (CHC, Inc.) CHC, Inc. is a major center for education and training for the next generation including Nurse Practioner Residency programs, Medical Assistant programs, and other student and trainee programs.
 Their website provides resources and information on how to start a Health Profession Education Program to grow and expand your own workforce.
 Explore their programs Here.

-If you are looking into using a Staffing or Recruiting Agency to help with your recruiting needs, please contact Megan D’Ariano, Workforce Program Manager at email@example.com.
-NJPCA member Health Centers that regularly use a staffing or recruiting agency for their Workforce needs should reach out to Megan to let her know and share this information with her.
+If you are looking into using a Staffing or Recruiting Agency to help with your recruiting needs, please contact NJPCA Clinical Program Manager, Brittnay Herrera-Sosa, firstname.lastname@example.org.
+NJPCA member Health Centers that regularly use a staffing or recruiting agency for their Workforce needs should reach out to Brittnay to let her know and share this information with her.

 NJPCA member Health Centers can receive free assistance in writing and compiling their Comprehensive Workforce Plans (CWPs).
 This includes receiving a workforce plan template, a resource toolkit, and one on one guidance via Zoom or telephone calls.
 CWPs are critical in planning and forecasting your Health Center’s Workforce needs.
-The Health Resources & Services Administration Bureau of Health Workforce (HRSA BHW) is asking all FQHCs to have a CWP in place by July 2022.
-Reach out to Megan at firstname.lastname@example.org, to get more information or one on one guidance.
+The Health Resources & Services Administration Bureau of Health Workforce (HRSA BHW) is asking all FQHCs to have a CWP implemented.
+Reach out to Brittnay at email@example.com, to get more information or one on one guidance.

 Mental Health and Wellbeing Resources

-As burnout rises in the healthcare industry, NJPCA is addressing burnout by providing free trainings and technical assistance on this topic as well as frequently sharing mental health and wellbeing resources with its members.
-Please see a collection of some of those resources below, that are free to access:
+As burnout rises in the healthcare industry, NJPCA is addressing burnout by providing free training and technical assistance on this topic as well as frequently sharing mental health and well-being resources with its members.
+Please see a collection of some of those resources below, which are free to access: